vesavvo/Object-Oriented-Programming/4_VCS_and_AI-assisted_coding.md

 - **commit** saves the changes to the local repository
 - **push** sends the changes to the remote repository

-This set of commands is often enough, if you work in a small project as the only developer.
+This set of commands is often enough if you work in a small project as the only developer.
 However, in a larger project, you need to be able to work in a team.
 In this case, you need to know how to create branches, merge branches, and resolve merge conflicts.

 ## 4.1.2.
 Branches

 In GitHub, branches are used to develop features isolated from each other.
 The `master` branch is the "default" branch when you create a repository.
 Use other branches for development and merge them back to the `master` branch upon completion.

 Let's start with a simple example.
-We create a new project in IntelliJ Idea and add one class into its `src` folder.
+We create a new project in IntelliJ IDEA and add one class into its `src` folder.
 The class is called `GreetingMachine`, and it prints out a greeting message.
 The code is shown below:

 ```java
 public class GreetingMachine {